 - Dutch flower painting were bought as an enduring substitutes for the real thing.
-They were renowned for their accuracy and life-like appearance and as a reminder of the wealth and global reach of the Dutch Empire.
+They were renowned for their accuracy and lifelike appearance and as a reminder of the wealth and global reach of the Dutch Empire.
 They also had a religious significance as they glorified God's natural world and flowers reminded the viewer of the transience of earthly existence, in other words they were a form of memento mori, Latin for 'remember that you [have to] die'. - (CLICK) Many flower paintings are full of insects-flies, beetles, ladybirds, caterpillars, moths and butterflies and even lizards and mice.
 Sometimes the blossoms are damaged by the creatures.
-They signified scientific wonder, a curiosity about the natural world which was seen as God's glorious creation.
-In Holland, Anthonie van Leeuwenhoek's ('Anthony van Ier-when-hock') experiments with lenses and microscopes opened up a new world for scientific study and the representation of this tiny world expanded the view of God's work on Earth. - In summary: - 1.
-Substitute for the real thing, the record of a luxury object - 2.
-Celebration of the Dutch Empire and trade
+They signified the transience of life and scientific wonder, a curiosity about the natural world which was seen as God's glorious creation.
+In Holland, Anthonie van Leeuwenhoek's ('Anthony van LAY-ven-hook') experiments with lenses and microscopes opened up a new world for scientific study and the representation of this tiny world expanded the view of God's work on Earth.

-- 3.A scientific wonder as seen through Anthonie van Leeuwenhoek's ('Anthony van Ier-when-hock') experiments with lenses and microscopes which opened up a new world - 4.Masterpieces of illusion, a demonstration of the skill of the artist through accurate, almost photographic representation - 5.Demonstration of taste and wealth of the owner - 6.
-Glorification of God's natural world and flowers as a 'moral signpost from God' - 7.
-Memento mori
+- · In summary, there are seven aspects to a flower painting: - 1.
+It is a substitute for the real thing, the record of a luxury object - 2.
+Celebration of the Dutch Empire and trade - 3.
+A scientific wonder as seen through Anthonie van Leeuwenhoek's ('Anthony van LAY-ven-hook') experiments with lenses and microscopes which opened up a new world - 4.
+Masterpieces of illusion, a demonstration of the skill of the artist through accurate, almost photographic representation - 5.
+Demonstration of taste and wealth of the owner - 6.
+Glorification of God's natural world and many religious writers spoke of flowers as a 'moral signpost from God' - 7.
+Memento mori, that is a reminder that we will all die